 How to Enjoy this Dip

-This dip goes well with dippers like whole grain crackers, pita, apple slices and more.
+This dip goes well with whole grain crackers, pita, apple slices and more.
 You could even use it as a spread on a sandwich.

 - Have you tried these?
 Gluten Free and diary free and made with only a few simple, whole food ingredients.
-This brand makes a variety of awesome products including baked good mixes.
+This brand makes a variety of awesome products including baked goods like banana muffin and cake mixes.

 Chiptole Butternut Squash White Bean Dip